digitalcredentials/issuer-coordinator/README.md

 * the student can then share the credential with others
 * the student might also want to import the credential into a wallet like the  [Learner Credential Wallet (LCW)](#learner-credential-wallet)

 The DCC provides another issuing service called the [exchange-coordinator](https://github.com/digitalcredentials/exchange-coordinator) which can make it a bit easier to directly issue credentials to the Learner Credential Wallet.
-It is used similarly to this issuer, but incorporates an a direct 'exchange' with the Learner Credential Wallet.
+It is used similarly to this issuer, but incorporates a direct 'exchange' with the Learner Credential Wallet.

 ### Revoking